helidon-io/helidon/docs/mp/health.md

 MicroProfile Health is already included in the bundle.

-If full control over the dependencies is required, and you want to minimize the quantity of the dependencies - `Helidon MicroProfile Core budnle` should be used.
+If full control over the dependencies is required, and you want to minimize the quantity of the dependencies - `Helidon MicroProfile Core bundle` should be used.
 In this case the following dependencies should be included in your project’s `pom.xml`:

 ```xml
 <dependency>